nirajankeybridge/faqs/why-am-i-seeing-fewer-channels-than-i-expected.md

-This is most likely due to separation distances.
+This is most likely due to separation distances that are mandated in addition to the protection contours.

-What are contours?
+#### What are contours?

 There are contours around transmitters inside of which the transmitter is entitled to protection from interference.
-Contours are determined as described in DBS-01 Annex B - Determination of the TV Broadcast Protected Contour
+Contours are determined as described in [DBS-01 Annex B - Determination of the TV Broadcast Protected Contour](http://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf10928.html#sB)

-What is a separation distance \(SD\)?
+#### What is a separation distance \(SD\)?

 In addition to the contours, additional separation distance are mandated in order to protect customers who are at the edge of the contour.

 The separation distances are outlined in DBS-01 sections 9.3, 10, 11, and 12

-Details regarding how separation distances are calculated
+Details regarding how separation distances are calculated are available in [DBS-01 Annex C — Methodology on the Derivation of the Required Separation Distance to the TV Broadcast and RRBS Contours](http://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf10928.html#sC)

-There are some mandated separation distances from actual contour, and not up to the contour, in order to protect customers who are at the edge of the contour.